 How Often Do Adults Need Eye Exams?
 The Academy recommends that a healthy adult get a baseline eye exam at age 40, even if they have no history of eye problems or eye disease.
 Those who have chronic conditions, such as diabetes or high blood pressure, may require more frequent exams.

-If you would like to schedule a comprehensive eye exam or would like more information call Griffin Eye Center Myrtle Beach, 843-449-6414 or Murrells Inlet 843-299-2485 or visit www.griffineyecenter.com.
+If you would like to schedule a comprehensive eye exam visit our partnering affiliate page of local optometrists or if you would like more information call Griffin Eye Center Myrtle Beach, 843-449-6414 www.griffineyecenter.com.